Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 A government imposes a price floor in a market that is initially in equilibrium.
 Answer the followin

-Impact of Government-Imposed Price Floor in the Agricultural Market
+Impact of Government-Imposed Price Ceiling in the Residential Rental Market

 Minimum Wage as a Price Floor in the Labor Market